shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 ### Valid app favicon for the Shopware Administration

 You must upload a valid favicon named plugin.png (png / 40 x 40 px) for the app.
 This favicon will make it easier to identify your app in the *Extension Manager* module in the backend.
-The favicon has to be stored under src/Resources/config/.
+The favicon has to be stored under `src/Resources/config/`.

 ### Error messages must be entered in the event log

-Error/informational messages can only be recorded in the event log of Shopware's log folder ( /var/log/ ).
+Error or informational messages can only be recorded in the event log of Shopware's log folder (/var/log/).
 You have to develop your own log service.
-Never write app exceptions into the Shopware-Default-log or outside the Shopware system log folder.
+Never write app exceptions into the Shopware default log or outside the Shopware system log folder.
 This ensures that the log file can never be accessed via the URL.

 {% hint style="danger" %}
 Avoid 400/500 errors at any time unless the 400 errors are related to an API call.